rubensworks/rubensworks.net/cv.md

 ## Short Biography

 {:.cv-biography}
-Ruben Taelman is a Postdoctoral Researcher at <a href="https://knows.idlab.ugent.be/">KNoWS</a>, Ghent University – imec, Belgium.
+Ruben Taelman is an Assistant Professor of Data Retrieval in Decentralized Environments at <a href="https://knows.idlab.ugent.be/">KNoWS</a>, Ghent University – imec, Belgium.
 He leads a team of researchers that focuses on querying over Decentralized Knowledge Graphs on the Web, which includes introducing novel query processing algorithms and investigating the trade-offs that exist between server and client.